Nnnavi/nnavi.eu/content/posts/my-global-goals.md

 - structure (we know exactly where we are in the road)
 - we see improvement (if we concentrate in one thing we see the results in short time, otherwise we see results after a year) - this is more motivational
 - we do not forget things that we do not love (like speaking and vocabulary for me)
-- we remaind yourself that we have goals and have to make steps to achieve them.
+- we remind yourself that we have goals and have to make steps to achieve them.
 So we are not so afraid of speaking because we made this decision

 Set your __smart goals__: